fionalluo/sensor-dropout/README.md

 ### Run PPO Baseline

 1. **Before running**, modify the environment and number of seeds in `./ppo.sh`:
-   - Change the environment variable to specify which environment to run on
+   - Environment
-   - Adjust the number of seeds for reproducibility
+   - Number of runs

 2. **Before running**, configure PPO parameters in `baselines/ppo/config.yaml`:
    - Expert subset configurations are defined in these config.yaml files
    - Modify hyperparameters, network architectures, and training settings as needed

-3. Execute the PPO training script:
+3. **Execute the PPO training script:**
    ```bash
    ./ppo.sh
    ```